Chamonix, jewel of the Alps

 Lac Blanc

-A must-do hike that leads you to an alpine lake with crystal-clear waters, offering a spectacular view of the Mont-Blanc range.
-A beautiful place but unfortunately overcrowded in high season.
+A must-do hike taking you to an alpine lake with crystal-clear waters, offering a spectacular view of the Mont-Blanc range.
+A beautiful place but unfortunately overcrowded during the high season.

-This five-star hotel offers luxurious rooms and a spa with a view of Mont-Blanc.
+This five-star hotel offers luxurious rooms and a spa with views of Mont-Blanc.

 Address: 62 Allée du Majestic, 74400 Chamonix